CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 prefix but still match the profile name in the AWS `credentials` file.
 Compare:
 `[profile serverless]` vs `[serverless]`.

-**NOTE.** Your AWS region should be geographically as close to your Threat Response region as possible to reduce latency as much as possible.
+**NOTE.** Your AWS region should be geographically as close to your SecureX Threat Response region as possible to reduce latency as much as possible.
 The recommended AWS regions are:
 - `us-east-1` (for [North America](https://visibility.amp.cisco.com)),